Where: Västmanland, Sweden

 Badelundaåsen

 One of the most well-known moraines in the area, Badelundaåsen is a perfect example of a terminal moraine.
-This ridge stretches for miles, offering great views and a chance to walk along the same path that glaciers once carved out.
+This ridge stretches over 400km, offering great views and a chance to walk along the same path that glaciers once carved out.
 The area is also steeped in cultural history, with ancient burial mounds and archaeological sites dotting the ridge.
 Regular archaeological days are organized at Anundshög, where you can learn more about how the last Ice Age shaped the land—highly recommended!

 Bruksleden Trail